 I am sure you have heard about the trendsetter ranunculus!
 It has become known for its delicate rose-like features that fill any wedding arrangement with texture and elegance.
 It comes in a wide variety of colors and is perfect for the DIY bride who is getting bulk flowers!
 This flower will make you look like a professional as its presence in arrangements is a key fixture for professionals in creating the popular perfectly imperfect shape that is now such a trend.

 The only problem is that they are more delicate than most flowers and need special care, hence they have become the redonkulous ranunculus!
 They require more attention then other flowers.
 Here are some suggestions that will help you take care of your ranunculus.

 3. Cut about one inch of the bottom on a diagonal to make it easier for the flower to draw up water.
-Use floral sheers or a sharp knife, something that is not sharp enough will damage the stem and make the vase life decrease!
+Use floral shears or a sharp knife, something that is not sharp enough will damage the stem and make the vase life decrease!

 2. They need a pep talk, aka give them floral food or put a small amount of sugar in the water to liven them up.
 Make sure they are in a cool place out of the direct sunlight.
 Keep in mind that ranunculus have NATURALLY curly stems, they are not dying.
 This is their hollow stem nature!

 3. Make sure to change their water every other day!

 The moral of the story is that these redonkulous ranunculus are well worth the extra care they need.
-If you need help or having any questions that are not covered in this post I would be more than happy to help!
+If you need help or have any questions that are not covered in this post, I would be more than happy to help!
 Just leave a comment.